jcurl/RJCP.DLL.Log/TraceReader.Dlt/docs/DLT.Format.Problems.md

-By extending the last two bytes of the packet as such, existing implementations with the DLT version 1 could still be made to work, as they could effectively ignore the last two bytes, depending on their heuristics (for example, the Genivi DLT viewer does not check the length of the packet that it matches the length of all the arguments).
+By extending the last two bytes of the packet as such, existing implementations with the DLT version 1 could still be made to work, as they could effectively ignore the last two bytes, depending on their heuristics (for example, the COVESA DLT viewer does not check the length of the packet that it matches the length of all the arguments).

 Then for more advanced implementations that recognise the next version, they